livewire/livewire/docs/dirty.md

 By adding `wire:dirty` to an element, you are instructing Livewire to only show the element when the client-side state diverges from the server-side state.

-To demonstrate, here is an example of an `UpdatePost` form containing an "Unsaved changes..." visual indication that signals to the user that the form contains input that has not been saved:
+To demonstrate, here is an example of an `UpdatePost` form containing a visual "Unsaved changes..." indication that signals to the user that the form contains input that has not been saved:

 ```blade
 <form wire:submit="update">